 Evaluations may have several sections, so upon completing a page, you may need to select the Next button to go on to the next part of the assessment.
-When you are done, you may submit the assessment by clicking the "Submit" button, or save it to review later by selecting the "Home" button.
+When you are done, you may submit the assessment by clicking the "Submit" button, or save it to review later by selecting the "Home" button and the assessment will remain on your Global Task List tab..